chris-misa/contools/README.md

 Given that there is a batch processing system, these test cases can be specified on the command line of docker-slim using, perhaps, --cmd=...

+## Experiements

+What is the effect of a container on the system's ability to measure delay?

+Host -> Network -> Host

+Container -> Host -> Network -> Host

+Possible Variables:
+  1) Topography
+  2) Network conditions
+  3) Conditions in containerd

+Measurements:
+  1) Delay difference observed from in container compared with outside of container
+  2) Re-enforce with timing data from strace
+  3) Re-enforce with timing data from tcpdump